jdcox02/MaxCosmicJourney/README.md

 ## Overview

 MaxCosmicJourney is designed for kids and families, offering a mix of educational content and playful interactions.
-Users can navigate through pages of Max's space adventure, tap on planets for a closer look, and even play mini-games.
+Users can navigate through pages of Max's space adventure, tap on planets for a closer look, and even play a mini-game.
 The app also includes a parental gate to ensure secure access to certain content.

 ## Features